kellyhum/js30/README.md

 i've got a lot of time on my hands, so i figured i'd use it to improve my js skills

 ### ✏notes (divided by project)
-**if you see "redo project/solution" that means i was busy so i followed the video instructions
+**if you see "redo project/solution" it means i was busy so i followed the video instructions

 1 - minor changes
 2 - solve the 360deg issue (when clock hand reaches 360deg, issue happens)
 3 - minor changes
 5 - redo project/solution
+6 - redo project/solution

 ### 💡thoughts
 - really plan your time well.  or maybe that's just because i take forever to design, code then troubleshoot problems...